Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • chocolate, coffee, strong tea

-But the diet with an exacerbation of Crohn's disease is preventive fasting, which lasts for 1-2 days.
-The patient is only allowed to consume liquid in volumes from 1.7 to 2 liters per day.
+But the diet for exacerbation of Crohn's disease is preventive fasting, which lasts for 1-2 days.
+The patient is only allowed to consume liquid in volumes of 1.7 to 2 liters per day.

-• liquid and mashed cereals (rice, semolina) in water, since milk and broths are excluded.
+• liquid and pureed porridges (rice, semolina) in water, since milk and broths are excluded.

-• It is convenient to use cereals for baby food, but they must be diluted with water.
+• It is convenient to use porridge for baby food, but they need to be diluted with water.

-• It should be borne in mind that buckwheat porridge enhances motor skills, therefore, it is not recommended during an exacerbation.
+• It must be taken into account that buckwheat enhances motor skills, so it is not recommended during periods of exacerbation.

 Menu